ricopicone/state/README.md

 If `State.m` is then placed in the same directory as the notebook, it can be loaded with the same command (`<<State``) without requiring full installation.

 ## Getting started
-There are two example notebooks that work out a few problems.
+There are example notebooks that show applications.
 Open the notebooks in Mathematica and run them.
 They work without fully installing the package.